qzaidi/qzaidi.github.com/_posts/2026-02-12-running-openclaw-on-a-vps-my-ai-assistant-setup.md

 **Voice commands**

 Send a voice note on WhatsApp.
 The assistant transcribes it (Farsi or English) and executes the command.
 No typing required.
-"Book a cab to work" becomes a scheduled ride.
+"Book a cab to work" saves me many repetitive clicks in selecting origin and destinations, applying vouchers and so on.

 **Self-healing**

 When Twitter CLI (bird) had architecture issues, the assistant diagnosed the problem: "Binary compiled for ARM64, system is x86_64".
 It fixed it by using the JavaScript npm version instead.

 When cron jobs conflicted, the assistant rescheduled them to different times to avoid resource clashes.

+Biggest of all, fixed nvidia driver issues with my GPU when I ran the same assistant on my Linux - this would have taken me hours.

 It updates its own documentation.
 Maintains memory files.
 Fixes installation problems.